 Conceived as an initiative in 2004 by Lumina Foundation and seven founding partner organizations, today, Achieving the Dream is the most comprehensive non-governmental reform movement for student success in higher education history.
 With 160 community colleges and institutions, more than 100 coaches and advisors, and 15 state policy teams - working throughout 30 states and the District of Columbia - Achieving the Dream helps 3.5 million community college students have a better chance of realizing greater economic opportunity and achieving their dreams.

-Everett Community College's participation in Achieving the Dream is funded by a four-year grant of $550,000 from College Spark Washington.
+Everett Community College's participation in Achieving the Dream from 2011 through June 30, 2015, was funded by a four-year grant of $550,000 from College Spark Washington.